gagneurlab/MMSplice_MTSplice/VEP_plugin/README.md

 For further details about VEP plugin parameters, please check [this documentation](https://www.ensembl.org/info/docs/tools/vep/script/vep_options.html#opt_plugin).

-You may want to run mmsplice different than default parameter.
+You may want to run mmsplice with parameters differ from the default.
 The full list of parameters of mmsplice with their default is given below.
 Please be cautious changing parameters.
 If the corresponding mmsplice model don't support the parameters it will throw errors.

 ```bash